 Welcome to Stage 5: Legacy Builder.

-The Challenge to Overcome: Strategic drift.
+You have to fight off the strategic drift.
 Without the urgent pull of operational fires, many founders in this stage lose focus.
 They chase shiny objects, meddle in operational details, or simply fail to leverage their unique position as visionary owner.

 She needed to look at some different options: keep running it as-is and treat it more like a lifestyle business, geographic expansion, acquisition of smaller competitors, or potentially preparing for exit.
 She ultimately chose to begin acquiring smaller firms.